tiagonob80/FRAIL-public/README.md

 This repository contains the code developed in the [FRAIL project](https://doi.org/10.54499/2024.07266.IACDC) and the decision support tool.

 Once downloaded/opened, the platform allows users to perform outcome predictions using the ML models developed for elderly individuals.
-The predictive models here implemented are described [here](https://www.medrxiv.org/content/10.64898/2026.03.13.26347338v1).
+The predictive models here implemented are described in this [preprint](https://www.medrxiv.org/content/10.64898/2026.03.13.26347338v1).

 ![FRAIL Welcome](frail_welcome.png)
 ![FRAIL Prediction](frail_prediction.png)